ptone/jiffylab/README.rst

 You will need Vagrant and Virtualbox (note use version 4.2.12, as of this writing, 4.2.14 has problems with Vagrant).

-cd into the jiffyclub folder and just run ``vagrant up`` in a terminal.
+cd into the jiffylab folder and just run ``vagrant up`` in a terminal.
 Note that with the raring image used, I found that Vagrant would hang on first boot.
 If you are stuck on "waiting for VM to boot" for more than several minutes, ctrl-C, then do a ``vagrant halt`` followed by another ``vagrant up``.